-Born and raised in Cape Town, Robert has broad-based experience providing management accounting support and tax administration to various non-profits and for-profit companies in and around Cape Town.
+Born and raised in Cape Town, Robert has broad-based experience providing management accounting support and tax administration to various nonprofits and for-profit companies in and around Cape Town.
 He worked in the United States for six years and comes with a wealth of knowledge in this area.

 Ashley Lopez BA, MA, MSc, studied in her native Chicago and latterly in London.
-She is a Partner in and currently serves as the Chief Executive Officer of Department of Coffee & Social Affairs, a fast growing independent coffee company based in Central London.
+She is a partner in and currently serves as the Chief Executive OfficerCEO of the Department of Coffee & Social Affairs, a fast growing independent coffee company based in Central London.
 Ashley is a Founding Member of the Central London Rough Sleepers Committee (‘CLRSC’).
-The CLRSC provides meals and services to the homeless and rough sleepers in Central London and has served on 10,000 meals since it’s inception.
+The CLRSC provides meals and services to the homeless and rough sleepers in Central London and has served 10,000 meals since it’s inception.

 She is also the Non-Executive Chairman of The Goldfinger Factory, a London based social enterprise that is an up-cycling production and learning hub for the training, support and inspiration of London’s most disadvantaged residents to create desirable furnishings and fits-outs for London’s trendsetters with a social conscience.

-Ashley joined in June 2015, the Board of Business for Social Progress, a new forum established by UCL’s Institute for Global Prosperity, where business leaders discuss how to implement the United Nations Sustainable Development Goals in today’s business world.
+In June 2015 Ashley joined in June 2015, the Board of Business for Social Progress, a new forum established by UCL’s Institute for Global Prosperity, where business leaders discuss how to implement the United Nations Sustainable Development Goals in today’s business world.

-Matthew is a founder member of The Central London Rough Sleepers Committee, providing free meals and support for the homeless in Central London.
+Matthew is a founder member of The Central London Rough Sleepers Committee and, providing free meals and support for the homeless in Central London.
 Since inception in 2008 it has served over 10,000 meals.
 He also serves as a Director of Pump Aid, an award winning UK charity that has provided clean water to over 1.35 million people in the poorest communities in rural Malawi and Zimbabwe.

 CHARLES KAY | DEVELOPMENT DIRECTOR

-Charles Kay is a UK based entrepreneur and consultant.
+Charles Kay is a UK- based entrepreneur and consultant.
 He has operated in Sales, Business Development and Customer Retention in both the public and private sectors.
-Charles is the co-founder and Chief Operating Officer of iSculpt, an innovative medical technology company and under 52VBL Ltd holds a number of patents in defence medical technologies.
+Charles is the co-founder and Chief Operating Officer of iSculpt, an innovative medical technology company and under 52VBL Ltd he holds a number of patents in defence medical technologies.

 He spent the first half of his career in the Interactive Entertainment industry with companies such as Sega, Virgin, GT Interactive and Codemasters.
 With the advent of online, he specialised in developing methods of monetising content for gaming, music and film publishers with Exent Technologies and The Royal Bank Of Scotland.
-Since 2009, Charles has also undertaken various projects on behalf of the private office of Stefan Allesch-Taylor CBE, a London based Financier and Entrepreneur.
+Since 2009, Charles has also undertaken various projects on behalf of the private office of Prof Stefan Allesch-Taylor CBE, a London based Financier and Entrepreneur.
 These projects have involved roles within a London based Investment Bank, as Commercial Director for a UK based financial services PLC and Communications Director of the award winning UK charity Pump Aid.
 CharlesHe also co-presents Stefan’s Social Experience Radio Show on London’s Soho Radio interviewing social entrepreneurs based in the UK.

 Gordon Ross is a recent arrival to South Africa, having lived in London, Scotland, and America for the past 30 years.
-He has studied aArchitecture, Bbiology, Ggenetic Eengineering, and Russian at universities in 4 countries, and speaks 5 languages.
+He has studied aArchitecture, Bbiology, Ggenetic Eengineering, and Russian at universities in four4 countries, and speaks five5 languages.
 He has had a varied career in art, interior design, journalism, video game development, and environmental and political campaigning.
-Gordon is excited to be part of the Afri-CAN Young Eagles Football Academy, that is making a positive difference in young people’s lives.
+Gordon is excited to be part of the Afri-CAN Young Eagles Football Academy which, that is making a positive difference in young people’s lives.